nepster-web/gambling-tech/docs/guide/algorithms.md

 [Random](./random.md) - Generating random values.

-[FisherYatesShuffle](./FisherYatesShuffle.md) - The Fisher–Yates shuffle is an algorithm for generating a random permutation of a finite sequence.
+[FisherYatesShuffle](./FisherYatesShuffle.md) - The Fisher-Yates shuffle is an algorithm for generating a random permutation of a finite sequence.

 [ShiftedNumber](./ShiftedNumber.md) - Base value shifting by hash.